gaidheal1/progression/README.md

 ## Introduction

 Need a boost to start or finish some work?
+Want to game _and_ get stuff done in the real world?
 This game is the first (that I’ve heard of) to present the Player and the Character as two separate entities.

 ### Player